thierr26/thierr26_personal_notes_sphinx_sources/source/git.rst

   git diff

-  git diff -- path/to/files # Show changes for the specified files only.
+  git diff -- path/to/files # Shows changes for the specified files only.

 Show the difference between the last commit of branch "branch_name" and the working tree with::

   git diff branch_name

-  git diff branch_name -- path/to/files # Show changes for the specified files
+  git diff branch_name -- path/to/files # Shows changes for the specified files
                                         # only.

 Assuming at least one of the path is outside the working tree, the following